News

 AI (artificial intelligence) is a technology that can perform human skills such as learning, problem-solving, and perception.
 AI is used in everyday apps like virtual assistants, recommendation engines, and facial recognition.
 Sometimes people take the use of AI too far, like asking it to generate facts you could easily find somewhere listed already on the internet, or asking it to generate your schoolwork.
 People can also use AI to purposefully harm someone else and generate inappropriate images, sometimes to the point where authorities can be involved.

 AI relies on water to keep its massive data systems cooled down.
 In fact, every AI-generated prompt uses about 16 ounces of water.
 The production of AI relies on mined metals and other resources, which can produce e-waste.
 Eventually, e-waste can contaminate soil and water if not properly recycled.
 Some educators believe AI is a good tool for education, while others believe it does more harm than good.
 Some also believe both.
-Frau Geletka said, ”It’s a cool tool to supplement what you’re learning, but the temptation for teenagers to cheat with, it is hard.”
+Frau Geletka said, ”It’s a cool tool to supplement what you’re learning, but the temptation for teenagers to cheat with it is hard.”

 AI has grown very advanced over the past few years, and it may be hard to know what’s real or what’s generated.
 AI-generated texts may have hallucinations, which means incorrect information or a monotonous tone.
 Using an AI checker tool may not be the best idea, because most are also AI.
 AI checkers also may flag things as AI that aren’t even AI-generated, like oxford commas or em dashes.
-AI-generated images are different and more easy to spot.
+AI-generated images are different and easier to spot.
 AI has a hard time with hands and faces, and usually creates a distorted version, like it may add an extra pupil in the eyes or an extra finger on the hand.
 AI images also usually have odd lighting or shadows and strange textures.

 Instead of using AI to replace human intelligence, using it as a tool is a better option for education and the environment.
-Using critical thinking skills and problem-solving is something almost every human should be able to do, and can be done without the help of AI, which school, college, and other educational institutions are intended to provide people with over the average of 12 years of enrollment.
-Relying copious years of knowledge instead of using an AI chatbot can not only increase people’s motivation but also open new passageways of vibrant possibilities for the future and help the environment plenty.
+Using critical thinking skills and problem-solving is something almost every human should be able to do, and can be done without the help of AI, which school, college, and other educational institutions are intended to provide people with over an average of 12 years of enrollment.
+Relying on copious years of knowledge instead of using an AI chatbot can not only increase people’s motivation but also open new passageways of vibrant possibilities for the future and help the environment.

 The next time someone is typing something into an AI website’s search bar, remember there are under 3 years to undo global warming, states are going through droughts, and putting those requests and commands into the database is actively putting the world through irreversible damage.
 In 30 years, children might be asking parents what inches of snow fall were like, how it feels to be skilled in something, how having a job was like, and even how it was, being capable of doing certain things without the influence of AI.